|Lat/Lon:||46.62161°N / 8.43338°E|

 Starting point: Tatsh parking or Albert Heim Hut

 A beautiful route on first class red granite in a wonderful place.
-The original route - opened on 1962 - was re-equipped with some bolts on 1999 and more recently with some variants after the strong glacier-retreat at the bottom of the first pitch.
+The original route - opened on 1962 - was re-equipped with some bolts in the year 1999 and more recently with some variants after the strong glacier-retreat at the bottom of the first pitch.

 SW Pfeiler report - French scale